-Occasional gags and coughs are common in cats when they’re eating.
-However, if you notice your cat gulping, gagging, coughing or having trouble chewing or swallowing frequently, it may be due to a health condition.
+Occasional gags and coughs are common when cats are eating food.
+However, if you find that your cat is gulping, gagging, coughing, having trouble chewing or swallowing frequently, it may have a health problem.

-Regardless of the cause, if you notice your cat behaving unusually, having difficulty eating, or gulping or gagging during meals, take it to the vet immediately.
-Not treating the underlying cause of the problem may lead to further complications and make treatment far more difficult.
+If you notice your cat behaving unusually, having difficulty eating, or gulping or gagging during meals, it should be seen by a vet.
+Not treating the problem could lead to further complications that make treatment more difficult.

 What Causes Gulping in Cats When Swallowing?

-Dysphagia is a medical term which refers to difficulty swallowing.
-Dysphagia can occur as oral dysphagia, pharyngeal dysphagia, and cricopharyngeal dysphagia.
-It can happen due to many reasons, ranging from anatomical to neuromuscular causes.
-A cat with dysphagia may make gulping sounds while attempting to swallow, or eat unusually.
+This condition can happen for many reasons, ranging from anatomical to neuromuscular causes.
+A cat with dysphagia may make gulping sounds while attempting to swallow or eat unusually.

-Some of the causes of dysphagia are treatable, while others are not.
-Although dysphagia is a mild condition in some cats, it may result in severe distress and weight loss in long-term patients.
+Some of the causes of dysphagia are treatable, while others aren’t.
+Although dysphagia is a mild condition in some cats, it can lead to severe distress and weight loss in others.

-Oral dysphagia, or dysphagia in the mouth, usually occurs due to:
+Dysphagia in the mouth usually occurs due to:

 - Dental disease